AdRoll/baker/README.md

    issues.
 Eg. think of an output that expects a column to be in a specific format, and rejects records where that field is not in the expected format.
 A real-world example is empty columns that are not accepted by DynamoDB.
+* `u:` is the number records whose upload has failed

 ## Metrics